geschke/azbalac/README.txt

-Tikva7 - a small theme based on Bootstrap
+Azbalac - a small theme based on Bootstrap

 See README.md